xi/d-utils/README.md

 -	`net` (bool) - enable networking (default: false)
 -	`fakeroot` (bool) - map UID and GID to 0 (default: false)
+-	`rw` (bool) - allow to modify the base image (default: false)

 You are encouraged to modify this file, e.g. to add a volume or change the default command.

-You can also modify the rootfs, both from a running container and from the host system.
+You can also modify the rootfs, both from a running container (if it uses the `rw` option) and from the host system.
 If you need a new container based on the same image you can just run `d-pull` again.
 The layers are cached in `~/.cache/d-utils/` for 30 days.

 # Motivation